Difference Between MySQL and MSSQL

 Parent company | MySQL AB introduced MySQL | Microsoft released MSSQL |

-License | Open source version is governed by GNU GPL and the proprietary edition by Oracle Inc. | A single proprietary edition is made available by Microsoft |
+License | GNU GPL and the proprietary edition by Oracle Inc govern the open-source version. | A single proprietary edition is made available by Microsoft |

 Underlying language | C, C++ | C, C++ |

-Platform | Linux, Solaris, macOS, Windows, FreeBSD | Microsoft Windows server, Microsoft Windows, Linux |
+Platform | Linux, Solaris, macOS, Windows, FreeBSD | Microsoft Windows Server, Microsoft Windows, Linux |

-Performance | Offers robust performance for high-end applications | Similarity in performance and speed |
+Performance | Offers robust performance for high-end applications | The similarity in performance and speed |

 Database model | Stores data as a table in rows and columns | Stores data as a table in rows and columns |